Glossary · 31 terms

 The language of AI visibility.

-GEO, spread, grounding, the weekly close — the vocabulary of a discipline that didn’t exist three years ago, defined in plain English.
+GEO, spread, grounding, the close: the vocabulary of a discipline that didn’t exist three years ago, defined in plain English.
 Each term links to where you can see the concept in the live index.

 - AI OverviewsAI Overviews are Google Search's AI-generated answer blocks that appear above the organic results, synthesizing an answer with citations before any traditional listing is seen.